GeoTzoum/Command-Line-Wordle/README.md

 # Command-Line-Wordle
-A command line version of the popular New York Times game Wordle
+A command line version of the popular New York Times game Wordle in Python3